qinisela-ndlovu/HR-Data-Analytics/README.md

-# HR_Data Analytics
+# HR_Data Analytics( Attrition Analysis)
 Analyzing HR data and visualize using Power BI

-This project involves analyzing HR data to uncover insights related to employee attrition, satisfication and performance.
+In this project attrition is analysed in the company, by age, enviromental satisfaction, department, gender and more This helps HR and leadership to take decisions based on evidence provided by data.

 ## 📂 Project Structure
 - `Original Data/`: Original dataset from Kaggle.